KauaBR0/bem-te-vi/frontend/README.md

-# 📝 Accessible Todo Application
+# 📝 Todo Application

 ## 🚀 Project Overview

-This is a modern, accessible Todo application built with React, Remix, and React Aria, focusing on providing an exceptional user experience with top-tier accessibility.
+This is a modern, Todo application built with React, Remix, and React Aria

 ### 🌟 Key Features

 - 🔐 Secure Authentication
-- ♿ Accessibility-First Design
 - 🖥️ Responsive User Interface
 - 🔍 Todo Search and Filtering